Sage-Bionetworks-Workflows/nextflow-infra/README.md

 ## Tower User Onboarding

+Before you can use Nextflow Tower, you need to first deploy a Tower project, which consists an encrypted S3 bucket and the IAM resources (_i.e._ users, roles, and policies) that Tower requires to access the encrypted bucket and execute the workflow on [AWS Batch](https://help.tower.nf/compute-envs/aws-batch/).
+Once these resources exist, they need to be configured in Nextflow Tower, which is a process that has been automated with the Docker command below.

 1. Determine what is known as the stack name by concatenating the project name with the suffix `-project` (_e.g._ `imcore-project`, `amp-ad-project`, `commonmind-project`).

    **N.B.:** Anytime that `<stack_name>` appears below with the angle brackets, replace the placeholder with the actual stack name, omitting any angle brackets.